What is the role of women in India's military? – DW – 01/30/2025

 "One thing is putting women in combat roles for tokenism, and the other is whether there is a real need for it.
 At the moment, we have enough people in the combat roles," she said.

-According to Kanitkar, logistics need to be taken care of when you go into the combat roles.
+According to Kanitkar, logistics need to be taken care of when you go into combat roles.

 "In a tank where there are just three people in a very small space.
 How would women get their privacy?
 It is good to take those steps in a guarded manner," she said.